|Maps & Directions|

 In 1987, a second campus was started in Modesto, California.

-The College received accreditation by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges in 1992.
+The College received accreditation by the Western Association of Schools and Colleges Senior College and University Commission in 1992.

 The College has gone through great expansion between 1991 and 2004 adding a new law school and courtroom, a new library housing undergraduate and law libraries, a student lounge, and classrooms.